The Hammock Plot: Where Categorical and Numerical Data Relax Together: A brief history of the hammock plot and related plots

 The generalized parallel coordinate plot (GPCP) \citep{vanderplas2023penguins} uses individual lines (rather than areas) to connect neighboring axes.
 The plot resolves ties by plotting parallel lines (rather than areas).
 For small data sets, this allows tracing individual observations across the plot.
 To trace individual observations, the hammock plot uses highlighting (see Section~\ref{s:tracing}).

 Perhaps the best known plot among the hammock-type plots is the alluvial plot \citep{rosvall2010alluvial}.
-Whereas the hammock plot uses bars (parallelograms or rectangles), alluvial plots use rounded curves for the bivariate elements that connect axes.
+Whereas the hammock plot uses parallelograms or rectangles to connect axes, alluvial plots use rounded curves.
 These plots were initially only used to visualize network variables over time.
 Alluvial plots are now also used to visualize categorical variables; they do not accommodate numerical variables.
-In Stata, alluvial plots are implemented in the package alluvial \citeb{alluvial2024}.
+In Stata, alluvial plots are implemented in the package \texttt{\textbf{alluvial}} \citeb{alluvial2024}.

 A similar looking plot, the Sankey diagram \citep{sankey1898diagram,schmidt2008sankey}, visualizes flows of energy and materials rather than variables.
-A historical Sankey diagram is shown in Figure~\ref{f:sankey}.

 A Sankey diagram may have circular flows or one flow may stop in the middle of the graph.
 The Sankey diagram is implemented in Stata \citep{sankeystata}.
 The names ``Sankey diagram'' and ``Alluvial plot'' are sometimes conflated in the literature.
 If a plot visualizes variables, it is not a Sankey diagram.
 A more detailed overview over all of these plots can be found in \citet{schonlau2024hammock}.
-A Stata implementation of the parallel coordinate plot is in parplot \citep{parplot07}.
+A Stata implementation of the parallel coordinate plot is in \texttt{\textbf{parplot}} \citep{parplot07}.